-Montessori with your 12 month old to 15 month old is such an exciting period!
+Montessori with your 12-month-old to 15 months old is such an exciting period!
 This has got to be one of my favorite stages of growth for toddlers.
 They are becoming more and more independent and you as a parent get to help them along the way!

 “We are a participant in affiliate advertising programs designed to provide a means for us to earn fees by linking to affiliated sites.”

 First thing’s first with Montessori, you need to start by preparing your environment.
 Even if you’ve been practicing Montessori in your home for a while now you still need to prepare your environment for each of your child’s new developmental stages.
 This will help support your child through his/her sensitive periods which we will talk about below.

 By now you should’ve switched your child to a floor bed.
 The low bed offers your child a better perception of their environment and allows them to move forward in their path towards independence.

 An area for feeding should also be set up for your child by this time.
 It should include items such as a weaning table, weaning chair, and dining set (weaning set).

 The area for work should be set up with aids for independence, age-appropriate toys and materials, and practical life activities.
 Use these aids for independence to start preparing your area for work: